ApryseSDK/flutter-sample/README.md

 # PDFTron Flutter Sample
-Flutter sample project that integrates a document viewer using [PDFTron Flutter](https://github.com/PDFTron/pdftron-flutter).
+Flutter sample project that integrates a document viewer using PDFTron Flutter.

-Check out the [integration guides](https://www.pdftron.com/documentation/guides/flutter) to learn how to add PDFTron to your Flutter App.
+PDFTron's Flutter PDF library now supports sound null safety and is available on [GitHub](https://github.com/PDFTron/pdftron-flutter) and [pub.dev](https://pub.dev/packages/pdftron_flutter).
+To learn how to add PDFTron to your Flutter App, check out the [integration guides](https://www.pdftron.com/documentation/guides/flutter).

 ## Preview